Best for Protection in the Bathroom

 All Life Alert systems are paid for on a month-to-month basis; there are no quarterly or annual payment plans or discounts.
 The plans range in price from $49 for the basic in-home device to $89 for the comprehensive bundle of devices.

-Life Alert does require that all customers sign a three-year service agreement.
+Unlike most other medical alert providers, Life Alert does require that all customers sign a three-year service agreement.
 If a customer wishes to end their service with Life Alert before the contract has ended, they may be responsible for paying for the rest of the term.
-In some cases, customers are approved to end their service for a “qualifying reason” at the discretion of Life Alert.
-If approved as a qualifying reason, the customer does not have to pay for the duration of their contract.

 All Life Alert customers must pay one-time fees, which vary based on the plan one chooses.
 The starting costs are as follows: